arjenhiemstra/ithowifi/README.md

 # ithowifi
-ESP based WiFi controller for itho central ventilation boxes
+ESP based WiFi controller for itho central ventilation units

 *(note: I'm in no way a professional hardware/software engineer and have no background in these subjects.
 I like this for a hobby, to learn and to share my projects)*